lirantal/awesome-opensource-israel/README.md

 * [Vest](https://github.com/ealush/vest) - Declarative validations library inspired by the spirit and style of unit testing.
 * [Vue Tables 2](https://github.com/matfish2/vue-tables-2) - Vue.js 2 grid components.
 * [resume-json-python](https://github.com/moshe742/resume-json-python) - A project to create your resume as JSON and be able to style it easily.
+* [Show Me A Graph](https://github.com/aantn/smag) - Easily create graphs from cli commands and view them in the terminal.
+Like the `watch` command but with a graph of the output.
+* [Reconstant](https://github.com/aantn/reconstant) - Reconstant lets you share constant and enum definitions between programming languages.

 ## Companies
 * [Nielsen](https://github.com/nielsen-oss)